Web Design Basics

 Make Your Page Viewable

-The current use of light-gray content is difficult for many people to read, especially with smaller text.
+- The current use of light-gray content is difficult for many people to read, especially if the text is small.

 Style Sheets Offer Flexibility

 Improvements in style sheet properties have provided the ability to alter the content to make it more flexible.

 Careful CSS enhancements can make audio presentations more realistic and provide for variations in pitch-range, richness, volume and more.

 You can provide your site visitors alternatives by adding specialized style sheets that offer the user multiple choices in how they view, hear or print the site.

 Responsive Web Design techniques take advantage of media queries to determine screen size and fluid display techniques to optimize images for the viewer.

 Modern browsers allow the user a great more control, including the ability to increase or decrease the size of content.
 Earlier font resizing efforts suffered problems because graphics don't resize — particularly an issue where graphics are part of the navigation.
 CSS helps with this issue.